matplotlib/mplcairo/README.rst

 -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.

-Depending on the specific task, the backend can be anywhere from ~10× faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g., drawing lines) than Agg.
+Depending on the specific task, the backend can be up to ~10× faster (e.g., when stamping circular markers of variable colors) than Agg.

 Installation (Linux only)
 -------------------------